Managing Content Fragments

 After selection, use Next to proceed.

-- This can be:
+- This can be a:

-- All available models are displayed.
+- All available templates and models are displayed.

 - In the Properties step specify: